-- Press the ← → knob. - 2.
+- 1. Turn or press the Multifunction knob. - 2.
 Select Enter Number.

 - 3. Enter the character sequence then select Call.
-See "Entering a Character Sequence" in Operation on page 7-4 for more information. - After the call has been placed, press the ----- knob and select Merge Calls. - To add more callers to the conference call, repeat Steps 1 through 4.
-The number of callers who can be added is limited by your wireless service carrier.
+See "Entering a Character Sequence" in Operation on page 7-10 for more information. - 4.
+After the call has been placed, turn or press the Multifunction knob and choose Merge Calls. - To add more callers to the conference call, repeat Steps 1 through 4.
+The number of callers that can be added is limited by your wireless service carrier.